-The larger outer dressing on your hip may also be removed.
+The larger outer dressing on your knee may also be removed.

-Your urinary catheter (if you have one) will be removed on day 1 or day 2.
+Your urinary catheter will be removed on day 1 or 2 (if you have one).

+Your knee drain will be removed on day 1 or 2 (if you have one).